wideioltd/nuodb-django/README.md

 ### Requirements

-The Django version we currently support is django 1.5.
+The Django version we currently support is Django 1.5.

 If you haven't already, [Download and Install NuoDB](http://nuodb.com/download-nuodb/)